 There is no meaningful difference in performance between the models, even when the model complexity increases from VGG11\_BN to VGG19\_BN.
 The number of epochs for training (\#epochs) shows when the highest balanced accuracy was reached on the validation set.
 It can be seen that the least complex model, VGG11\_BN, required the least number of epochs compared to the more complex models.
 However, the resulting classification performance is the same.

-Figure~\ref{fig:balanced_acc_over_SNR} shows the resulting $5$-fold mean balanced accuracy over \glspl{snr} $\in [-20, 30]\,$dB in $2$\,dB steps.
-Note that we do not show the standard deviation to keep the plot readable.
+Figure~\ref{fig:balanced_acc_over_SNR} shows the resulting $5$-fold mean balanced accuracy over \glspl{snr} $\in [-20, -4]\,$dB in $2$\,dB steps.
+Note that we do not show the results for \glspl{snr} $> -4$dB, as those are simply saturated at 100$\%$ balanced accuracy.

 In general, we observe a drastic degradation in performance from $-12$\,dB down to near chance level at $-20$\,dB.

 The vast majority of misclassifications occurred between noise and drones and not between different types of drones.
 Figure~\ref{fig:cm_vgg11_spec_SNR-14} illustrates this fact.
 It shows the confusion matrix for the VGGG11\_BN model for a single validation on the test data for the samples with $-14$\,dB \gls{snr}.